Disclaimer

 Intellectual property

-You acknowlege that all content available from this site are protected by copyright, trademarks, or other similar laws.
 No content shall be copied for public use without my express written permission.
-If you want to download a section (say, /mynet) for personal reading offline, that's fine with me.
+If you want to download a section (say, /econet) for personal reading offline, that's fine with me.
 Placing it on another site and/or placing it on a commercial CD-ROM or other such media is not fine with me.
-Ask first.
+Ask about it first.

 It is not my intention to infringe copyrights or upset people.
 If you discover something on this site that should not be there, please simply contact me.
 I'm not out to prove a point by abusing copyright laws - chances are I was unaware and will happily remove any offending material.